ozkxr/match-json/README.md

   {
     name: { first: "Walter", last: "White" },
     age: 51,
-    breakingBad: true
+    breakingBad: true,
   },
   {
     name: { first: /[\w]*/, last: "White" },
-    age: age => age > 18,
+    age: (age) => age > 18,
-    breakingBad: Boolean
+    breakingBad: Boolean,
   }
 ); // => true
 ```

 ### Partials

-There is also support for partials.
+In an object, the default behavior of partial interpret as an error any extra field received.
+Partial mode ignores potential extra fields received.

+Partial mode is enabled by using the `partial` function exposed from `match-json` instead of `match-json` itself.
+The rest of functionality is not changed.

+NOTE: Only objects (and not arrays) are affected by partial mode.

 ```
 import match, { partial } from 'match-json';